 Persuasion: Persuading others to change their minds or behavior.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 In the United States, there were 375,700 jobs for Financial Services Sales Agent in 2016.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Financial Services Sales Agent by 2026.
-Due to new job openings and attrition, there will be an average of 38,000 job openings in this field each year.
+The BLS estimates 38,000 yearly job openings in this field.